apache/calcite/TUTORIAL.md

 <b>Current limitations</b>: The JDBC adapter currently only pushes
-down table scan operations; all other processing (filtering, joins, aggregations and so forth) occurs within Optiq.
+down table scan operations; all other processing (filtering, joins, aggregations and so forth) occurs within Calcite.
 Our goal is to push down as much processing as possible to the source system, translating syntax, data types and built-in functions as we go.
-If an Optiq query is based on tables from a single JDBC database, in principle the whole query should go to that database.
-If tables are from multiple JDBC sources, or a mixture of JDBC and non-JDBC, Optiq will use the most efficient distributed query approach that it can.
+If a Calcite query is based on tables from a single JDBC database, in principle the whole query should go to that database.
+If tables are from multiple JDBC sources, or a mixture of JDBC and non-JDBC, Calcite will use the most efficient distributed query approach that it can.

 ## The cloning JDBC adapter

 The cloning JDBC adapter creates a hybrid database.
 The data is sourced from a JDBC database but is read into in-memory tables the first time each table is accessed.
-Optiq evaluates queries based on those in-memory tables, effectively a cache of the database.
+Calcite evaluates queries based on those in-memory tables, effectively a cache of the database.

 For example, the following model reads tables from a MySQL